AraosDev/e-commerce-webscrapper/README.md

 # e-commerce-webscrapper
-Web scrapper tool to scrap data from Amazon e commerce site
+Web scrapper tool to scrap data from an Ecommerce site